 What types of equipment do trucking companies use?

-Tractor trailers are much more technologically advanced today than they have been in the past.
 Today, many trucking companies have installed satellite systems such as Qualcomm in their trucks that allow drivers to use GPS navigation systems and in-cab email.
-A few of the major tractor manufacturers have also started making automatic transmissions for their machines, something that trucking companies have begun offering to new drivers.
-The best carriers take pride in their equipment and will offer the newest, best maintained trucks available to its drivers.
+A few major tractor manufacturers have also started making automatic transmissions for their machines, something that trucking companies have begun offering to new drivers.
+The best carriers take pride in their equipment and will provide the most modern, best-maintained trucks available to their drivers.